This site is optimized for Firefox.

 Producers should be willing to pay much more for breeding rams than ewes.
 The old rule of thumb is that a ram is worth five times the value of a market lamb.
 If market lambs are worth $100, you should be willing to pay $500 for a breeding ram.
 It is better to start with mediocre ewes (so long as they are healthy) and a superior ram rather than superior ewes and a mediocre ram.

 MATERNAL FLOCK SELECTION

-When starting a sheep enterprise, you can start with ewe lambs or yearlings that have never lambed and/or mature ewes that have produced offspringin the past -- or a combination of several.
+When starting a sheep enterprise, you can start with ewe lambs or yearlings that have never lambed and/or mature ewes that have already produced offspring -- or a combination of several ages.
 You can start with open or pregnant ewes.
-There are pros and cons to each purchase decision.
+There are pros and cons to each purchasing decision.

 You are less likely to "purchase" problems if you purchase ewe lambs and yearlings that have never lambed.
 You are not likely to encounter any problems with their reproductive systems, especially their udders.
 Because young ewes have more productive years ahead of them, they usually sell for higher prices than mature ewes.

 On the other hand, ewe lambs (bred to lamb at 12 to 14 months of age) are still growing and are more likely to experience dystocia (lambing difficulties) and other problems at lambing.
 Inexperienced shepherds may not want to purchase or breed ewe lambs.
 Ewe lambs will give birth to fewer lambs.
 Many ewe lambs give birth to single lambs.

 A ewe lamb will not produce as much milk for her lamb(s) as a mature ewe.
 Sometimes, ewe lambs do not have enough milk for their lamb(s), especially if they have multiple lambs.
 Yearlings (bred to lamb for the first time as two year olds) will experience fewer problems than ewe lambs.
 They usually sell for higher prices than ewe lambs.